UNSSOR: Unsupervised Neural Speech Separation by Leveraging Over-determined Training Mixtures: Evaluation results

 In Table \ref{result_6ch_input_6ch_loss}-\ref{result_monaural_input_3ch_loss}, we compare the performance of UNSSOR with spatial clustering, IVA, iRAS, and supervised PIT-based models.
 In Appendix \ref{sec:app:iRAS_filter_taps}, we compare UNSSOR and iRAS when they use the same filter length (in time).
 UNSSOR shows better performance than previous unsupervised separation models that can be performed or trained directly on mixtures.
-It is worse than supervised PIT but the performance is reasonably strong.
+A sound demo is available at this link\footnote{ \url{https://zqwang7.github.io/demos/UNSSOR-demo/index.html}.}.
+UNSSOR is worse than supervised PIT but the performance is reasonably strong.
 For example, in row 2a of Table \ref{result_3ch_input_3ch_loss}, UNSSOR obtains $15.4$ dB SDR on the test set, which is close to the $16.8$ dB result obtained by supervised PIT in 4a.
+In Appendix \ref{sec:app:MixIT_results}, we compare the results of UNSSOR with MixIT \cite{Wisdom2020MixIT} and observe better performance.

+We think that the effectiveness of the proposed system comes from both the strong modeling capability of TF-GridNet and the UNSSOR mechanism itself.
+In Appendix \ref{sec:app:UNSSOR+Other_models}, we use UNSSOR with other separation models such as TCN-DenseUNet \cite{Wang2021LowDistortion} and DPRNN \cite{Luo2020DPRNN}, which are known to have weaker modelling capability than TF-GridNet in supervised separation tasks (see for example \cite{Wang2022GridNetjournal}).
+We observe that the separation performance is worse but still reasonable.